yireo/Yireo_GraphQlRateLimiting/README.md

 # Yireo GraphQlRateLimiting
 **Magento 2 module to add rate limiting to GraphQL resources**

+**WARNING: As of yet, the sunspikes/php-ratelimiter library is no longer being maintained.
+And because of this, this module is dead, until it is refactored to use another rate limiting tool.**

 This module implements the [sunspikes/php-ratelimiter](https://packagist.org/packages/sunspikes/php-ratelimiter) in Magento 2.
 It checks how many GraphQL mutations and/or GraphQL queries are sent from a specific client to a Magento instance and if the number of these requests exceeds a configured maximum, a GraphQL error is generated.

 This module is specifically recommended for limiting mutations, so that your Magento shop is not flooded with fake requests to create sessions, customers or other data.
 Usually, in a headless environment, the amount of mutations is limited.